World Heritage Site Shirakawa-go tour guide

 Myozenji clock tower

-Below picture is one of my favorite photo taken from upper floor of Myozenji.
+The below picture is one of my favorite photos taken from the upper floor of Myozenji.

-Fusuma (sliding screen) can open/close so try to find you favorite landscape.
+Fusuma (sliding screen) can open/close so try to find your favorite landscape.
 But when you open don’t forget to close.
 The snow will enter inside the house and become wet.

 明善寺からの景色